-Careful neurological assessment is absolutely essential for patient with spinal cord pathology.
-This is very difficult to perform in young children, and in any child when frightened and distressed.
+Careful neurological assessment is absolutely essential for patients with spinal cord pathology.

+This is very difficult to perform in young children under the age of 5 and in any child when frightened and distressed.

 In the first hours and days following injury the neurological level may change.
 An extension of the lesion by one or even two levels may be observed and it is critical that any change is monitored, to prevent any avoidable deterioration of neurological deficit.
 Although the gold standard expects neurological observations should be performed at two hourly intervals this is not feasible in young children.
 Concentrating on a few key points may give better results in combination with attempting to establish level with MRI scan.